Thursday, July 12, 2018

 Equality Health is one company that does just that.
 It offers an EAP with confidential professional counseling to help employees deal with life’s challenges and the demands that come from balancing home and work.

-Equality Health’s Senior Vice President of Behavioral Health, Shar Najafi, PhD, says “Mental illness should not define an individual.
+Equality Health’s Vice President of Behavioral Health, Tasneem Doctor, says “Mental illness should not define an individual.
 The bias and stigma associated with mental health conditions often gets in the way of raising awareness and identifying early signs and symptoms of depression.
 Equality Health is committed to providing education around early detection, brief interventions, and appropriate referrals for those experiencing depression and other commonly known mental health symptoms.
 We want employees—and the community at large—to know you’re not alone.”

 By the Numbers: How Mental Health Affects Americans